Irish Pension Records – Census Search Forms

 But that's a bit of a mouthful so they've become known colloquially and erroneously as Irish pension records.

 State registration of births did not begin until 1864 in Ireland (much later than in the rest of Great Britain), so would-be pensioners had no official documentation to prove when they were born and how old they were.
-A system therefore had to be established to substantiate such claims.
+A system needed to be established to substantiate such claims.

-The chosen method was for officials to search the 1841 and 1851 censuses (both still in existence when the Pension was introduced) for evidence of the claimants age.
+The chosen method was for a search of the 1841 and 1851 census returns (both still in existence when the Pension was introduced) for documentary evidence of the claimants age.

 Pensions Officers sent the particulars of the claimant on a Form 37 to be checked against the census for the townland or address provided to see if the claimant (many of whom were children or young adults at the time) could be discovered and his/her eligibility confirmed.